Purdue-ISL/Veritas/README.md

  - **full.json**: It contains a list of the video session files to be used to for evaluation.
  - **fhash.json**: It contains hash value for each file in the video_session_streams and ground_truth_capacity directory.

-More details about the video_session_streams and ground_truth_capacity directories are shared [below](#input-dataset-details).
+More details are shared [below](#input-dataset-details).
 For reference, we have shared a [dataset](./src/data/datasets/Controlled-GT-Cubic-BBA-LMH) used in the paper, which contains the files and directories mentioned above.

 ## Using Veritas (Reproducing results from paper)